-Join the Wilderness Torah community, in Sonoma County, for an earth-based Rosh Hoshanah journey of celebration, praying, reflection, releasing, and intention-setting for the coming year.
-We will gather in community on a farm near Sebastopol for a two-day retreat co-facilitated by Rabbi Zelig Golden, Mikey Pauker, Aleksandra Dubov, and community musicians including: Sahib Khalsa, Eva Orbuch, and Willee Roberts.
+Join the Wilderness Torah community in Sonoma County for an earth-based Rosh Hashanah journey of celebration, praying, reflection, releasing, and intention-setting for the coming year.
+We will gather on a farm near Sebastopol for a two-day retreat co-facilitated by Rabbi Zelig Golden, Nathaniel Markman, and Miriam Kanani.

 - Traditional Rosh Hashanah liturgy integrated with innovative, embodied ritual

 - Music, chanting, prayer, solo time on the land